The Street Twin & Street Scrambler have been updated with more power and improved refinement. But the question is – have they become better bikes?

-The new 2019 versions of the bikes have now been launched in India, and I was given a choice to pick one of the two to ride first, and, obviously, I chose the Street Scrambler.
+The 2019 versions of the bikes have now been launched in India, and I was given a choice to pick one of the two to ride first, and, obviously, I chose the Street Scrambler.

-So, why the update?
+Why the update?

 Gone is the old engine that left riders wanting more on the open highway.
 Now, with 65bhp you get that extra kick, which will allow you to reach higher speeds.
 The torque output of 80Nm is still the same, and it’s also more than enough to offer exciting acceleration.
-The torque curve, though, has been flattened so that peak delivery is spread out and available through a wider range.
+The torque curve, though, has been flattened so that the peak delivery is spread out and remains available through a wider range.
 A pretty nice adjustment, I think.

 Is it a new motorcycle?

 Well, in terms of the overall design and specifications, it’s not a new motorcycle.
 But it certainly rides a lot better now.
 The new suspension is nice and soft for Indian road conditions, and the bike is super easy to handle.
-The Scrambler obviously doesn’t carve corners as well as the Street Twin, but it’s still undemanding and free.
+The Scrambler obviously doesn’t carve corners as well as the Street Twin, but it’s still undemanding.
 You feel very confident on the road, knowing that you have complete control.
 The ergonomics are great for all riders, making the bike comfortable for long weekend rides in the country.

 And even though the Scrambler is great on easy dirt trails, it’s not a proper off-roader.
 In fact, the Scrambler is more of a faux off-road bike.
 It wants to be a standard motorcycle, and it offers a much better riding position than the Street Twin.
 It’s a bike you can have fun with on any road surface.
-Just don’t get too excited when off-roading, though, as the ground clearance is really more suited for tarmac, despite the presence of a bash-plate.
+Just don’t get too excited when off-roading, as the ground clearance is really more suited for tarmac, despite the presence of a bash-plate.

 Should you buy it?

-Here is a really interesting option – you could save Rs 5 lakh and just go for the new Interceptor 650 from Royal Enfield.
-It offers the same riding dynamics as the Street Twin, but it just gets a little less power and it's not as fancy.
-But, if it’s a Scrambler you want, and you don’t want to hit the rough stuff too often, then the Street Scrambler is the perfect bike for you.
-However, if you’re interested in more intense off-roading, then the best scrambler in my books is the Scrambler Ducati Desert Sled.
+Here is a really interesting option though – you could save `5 lakh and just go for the new Interceptor 650 from Royal Enfield.
+It offers the same riding dynamics as the Street Twin, but it just gets a little less power and is not as fancy.
+But, if it’s a Scrambler that you want, and you don’t want to hit the rough stuff too often, then the Street Scrambler is the perfect bike for you.
+However, if you’re interested in more intense off-roading, then the best scrambler in my book is the Scrambler Ducati Desert Sled.
 No other bike offers you greater riding pleasure.